What Is a Waiver of Extradition?

 International extraditions are governed by treaty.
 When the defendant waives or consents to extradition, they are asking to be returned to the requesting country without the benefits of an extradition hearing.

-Waivers can sometimes be viewed as an alternative to international extradition because it avoids the lengthy process of requesting the defendant, sharing documents, and having a formal hearing on the extradition.
+Sometimes, waivers can be viewed as an alternative to international extradition because it avoids the lengthy process of requesting the defendant, sharing documents, and having a formal hearing on the extradition.

-The defendant may sometimes waive this entire process and consent to extradition.
-In such a case, the defendant agrees to leave the country of refuge voluntarily and is transferred to the requesting country.
+Sometimes, the defendant may waive this entire process and consent to extradition.
+In such a case, the defendant voluntarily agrees to leave the country of refuge and is transferred to the requesting country.

-By waiving their right to an extradition hearing, the defendant is basically acknowledging that the extraction requirements have been satisfied.
-The defendant will sign an Affidavit of Consent to Extradition or other comparable form under the extradition treaty.
+By waiving their right to an extradition hearing, the defendant essentially acknowledges that the extraction requirements have been satisfied.
+The defendant will sign an Affidavit of Consent to Extradition or another comparable form under the extradition treaty.
 The Affidavit basically notes that the defendant is waiving their right to a hearing and the right to fight the extradition.

-At this stage, the judge has the responsibility to determine whether this waiver was made knowingly and voluntarily.
-If the judge decides that this standard has been satisfied, he or she certifies the extradition and transfers the matter to the Department of State to complete the extradition process.
+At this point, the judge is responsible for determining whether this waiver was made knowingly and voluntarily.
+If the judge decides that this standard has been satisfied, they will certify the extradition and transfer the matter to the Department of State to complete the extradition process.

 Interstate Extradition Waivers

-At the state-to-state level, extradition waivers are generally completed and accepted as a part of a larger plea agreement.
-If the defendant does decide to waive extradition, the defendant is taken into custody and returned to the requesting state for prosecution of the alleged offenses.
+Extradition waivers are generally completed and accepted as a part of a larger plea agreement at the state-to-state level.
+In the event the defendant decides to waive extradition, the defendant is taken into custody and returned to the requesting state for prosecution of the alleged offenses.

 Each U.S. state has its own procedure and laws regarding extradition waivers.